gumaerc-testorg/ec.710-spring-2010/content/pages/assignments/_index.md

 uid: fba44aef-aca5-c08e-c21b-aa606017c091
 ---

 This page provides details on coursework for the term.
-In addition to the assignments below, students are required to document their project team work in a series of blog postings (see the [Projects]({{< baseurl >}}/pages/projects) page to read these team blogs).
+In addition to the assignments below, students are required to document their project team work in a series of blog postings (see the {{% resource_link fd032552-908b-39df-9f46-c936d1092c8c "Projects" %}} page to read these team blogs).

 {{< tableopen >}}
 {{< theadopen >}}